Pemex: History

 An agreement between Pemex and Braskem (BRKM5.SA) was reached in September 2021 for a new gas supply agreement and also to build a $400 million ethane terminal to be located in Laguna de Pajaritos, in Coatzacoalcos, Veracruz.
 In October 2021, Pemex was in debt with a recorded loss of $3.7 billion in profits for the third quarter compared to the previous year.
 In the last quarter of 2021, production was 4.5% higher than that of the last quarter of 2020.
 Due to tax payments and the currency being weak against the dollar, Pemex still reported a net loss of $6.05 billion.
 In order to reduce the debt Pemex is working on a plan to domestically refine its oil and reduce exports by 2023.
+In 2021, an investment of $21,000 million was made for the construction of an industrial plant at the Dos Bocas refinery.
+As part of the plan to sore up Pemex, President Andrés Manuel López Obrador purchased the Deer Park plant in the Huston Ship Channel for $600 million.
+The plant has the capacity to process 340,000 barrels per day.

-February 23, 2023, three major fires broke out at three different Mexico and U.S. operated Pemex facilities.
+On February 23, 2023, three major fires broke out at three different Mexico and U.S. operated Pemex facilities.
 In March 2023, Pemex and U.S. based, Talos Energy submitted to develop an offshore oil field.
 The two companies have been partnered since 2022.
 The platform that was submitted was for two offshore platforms and 46 wells with oil and gas from Zama would filter into the Pemex-run terminal at Dos Bocas.
 In June 2023, Pemex received bids for the renewal of the Dos Bocas wastewater treatment plant (PTE) which was originally built in 1970 and is no longer capable of treating the oily waters.
 Pemex's credit rating changed to from stable to negative in July 2023 due to the ongoing debt accumulation.
 The government assistance from President Andrés Manuel López Obrador is said to likely continue until the end of his term in 2024.
 In September 2023, it was announced that Pemex would receive capital allocations from the federal government of Mexico to assist in paying off over $11 million in accumulated debt.

+In 2024, the industrial plant at Dos Bocas opened and was operating at 60% capacity, transforming 340,000 barrels per day of crude oil into fuels.
+The Finance Ministry of Mexico provided a $12 billion debt offering to Pemex in July 2025 involving per-capitalised securities for upcoming 2025-2026 debt payments.
+In September 2025, it was announced that Mexico would include $14 billion in 2026 to pay Pemex debts.
+In 2026, Pemex announced that it would begin hydraulic fracturing of its own reserves for the extraction of natural gas.
+The company plans to spend 34% more than in 2025 in order to increase crude output to 1.8 million barrels per day and expand natural gas production to 4.5 billion cubic feet per day by 2030.